beets3d/FutureMakers/docs/projects/coin_project/index.md

    - Apply fillets to all sharp edges for safety and aesthetics
    - Check that the model is manifold and ready for 3D printing

-Coin model in Nomad Sculpt:
+Coin model in Fusion 360:
 ![02](./images/coin_gemini_autodesk_fusion%2001.png)
 ![03](./images/coin_gemini_autodesk_fusion%2002.png)